Those Brilliant TV Batman Villians: Catwoman, Riddler, Egghead And More

 Once they got the call, off they went to the bat cave to spring into action.
 From the time it took to slide down the bat poles, the duo had made a complete transformation into crime fighters.

-Along with the Joker, the Riddler and the Penguin, who were personal favorites of mine, Mr. Freeze was another memorable arch enemy of the Dynamic Duo.
+Along with the Joker, the Riddler and the Penguin, Mr. Freeze was another memorable arch enemy of the Dynamic Duo.
 He was said to have a heart of ice and used his freeze gun to freeze his targets, solid.

 King Tut was the super villain who had originally been a professor of Egyptian teaching.
 He assumed the persona of the famous, ancient King Tut, after being hit on the head.